 While it’s always a good idea to speak with your doctor about HS antagonists and PPIs, antacids are generally freely consumed without consultation.
 Most of us have a bottle of Tums or Rolaids in our medicine cabinet.
-I used to have a bottle of antacids in the house, in the car, and in my backpack.
+I used to have a bottle of antacids in the house, in the car, and my backpack.
 Whenever I felt a twinge of stomach upset, I’d pop three of these chalky treats.
 That was until I learned what’s in these colorful, tasty tablets.

 What are Antacids

-You’ll most likely recognize antacids by their branding names such as Tums, Rolaids, Maalox, and Gaviscon.
+You’ll most likely recognize antacids by their branding names, such as Tums, Rolaids, Maalox, and Gaviscon.
 So, how do they work?
-Antacids reduce “excess stomach acid to relieve heartburn, sour stomach, acid indigestion, and stomach upset,” and are also used to “relieve the pain of stomach and duodenal ulcers,” as well as reduce gas.
+Antacids reduce “excess stomach acid to relieve heartburn, sour stomach, acid indigestion, and stomach upset” and are also used to “relieve the pain of stomach and duodenal ulcers,” as well as reduce gas.

 While antacids all work in relatively the same way, most brands use different active agents.
 If you take a look at the ingredients list for these medications, you’ll see a host of terms that need deciphering.
 For instance, Alka-Seltzer uses sodium bicarbonate (also called baking soda), Phillips’ Milk of Magnesia uses magnesium compounds, Tums uses calcium carbonate, and Amphojel uses aluminum.

 So, what’s safe?
-Which of these active agents have negative side-effects?
+Which of these active agents have negative side effects?
 How do you decide which one to choose, if any at all?

-In order to determine whether to consume antacids or not, it’s beneficial to take a closer look at their inactive ingredients along with the active ones.
+To determine whether to consume antacids or not, it’s beneficial to take a closer look at their inactive ingredients along with the active ones.
 These are the little extras generally added for visual appeasement, coloring, and taste.
 Here are a few of the most common and oftentimes dangerous inactive ingredients in antacids.

 This ingredient is found in both Tums and Rolaids, as well as many popularly purchased, highly-processed foods.
 If you’re a bit of a health nut, the word “processed” already raises a red alert.

 Dextrose is a “simple sugar that is made from corn and is chemically identical to glucose, or blood sugar.”
-Simple sugars are carbohydrates which can be found naturally — such as in fruit and milk — but are also created artificially, such as dextrose.
-Generally, simple sugars are incredibly low in nutritional content and they can spike blood sugar levels.
+Simple sugars are carbohydrates that can be found naturally — such as in fruit and milk — but are also created artificially, such as dextrose.
+Generally, simple sugars are incredibly low in nutritional content, and they can spike blood sugar levels.
 This is why one of the most popular uses for dextrose is in the medical field as a way to “increase a person’s blood sugar.”
 Yet, you’ll also see dextrose on the label of processed foods as it’s an integral component of corn syrup and sweeteners, including “white bread, pasta, and in refined sugars.”
-Overconsumption of dextrose in its raw form can lead to negative side effects including dehydration, dry skin, nausea, shortness of breath, fatigue, shortness of breath, and even cognitive issue such as confusion.
+Overconsumption of dextrose in its raw form can lead to negative side effects, including dehydration, dry skin, nausea, shortness of breath, fatigue, shortness of breath, and even cognitive issue such as confusion.

 This is one of the more benign ingredients, yet, when combined with the list of other ingredients, can complicate the heartburn healing process.

 Magnesium stearate is a white powder that is widely used to coat vitamins and medications.
 What’s in it?
 In short, it’s a “simple salt made up of two substances, a saturated fat called stearic acid and the mineral magnesium.”
-While mineral magnesium is a little more obscure, stearic acid is very common and is found in popular plant-based foods including coconut, cotton, palm oils, walnuts, chocolate, as well as animal products such as salmon, cheese, and chicken.
+While mineral magnesium is a little more obscure, stearic acid is very common and is found in popular plant-based foods, including coconut, cotton, palm oils, walnuts, chocolate, as well as animal products such as salmon, cheese, and chicken.

-When it comes to medications, such as antacids, magnesium stearate prevents individual ingredients from sticking to each other, improves quality of medication capsules, and delays the “breakdown and absorption of medications” which means the medication makes it to the right place in the body.
+When it comes to medications, such as antacids, magnesium stearate prevents individual ingredients from sticking to each other, improves the quality of medication capsules, and delays the “breakdown and absorption of medications” which means the medication makes it to the right place in the body.

 All seems good, right?
 The other side of magnesium stearate is not so sunny.